cac-at-ula/artificial-intelligence-2017-2/homeworks/0/README.md

 ## Tips

-1. Check the methods the **open** method
+1. Check the method **open**
-2. Remember, that files contains text, and you need numbers
+2. Remember that files contains text, and you need numbers
 3. Test the code.

 ```